Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Introduction

 \begin{enumerate}

-\item GNN Architecture: We propose a novel architecture combining heterogeneous GNN with a scalable transformer.
-Heterogeneous representation captures local information through explicit modeling of power system components, while the transformer efficiently accesses long-range information.
-The architecture is general and applies to power networks of any size. \item Zero-Shot Generalization: We demonstrate generalization to arbitrary N-1 contingencies, showing adaptability to line or generator loss when trained only on default topology. \item Size Generalization: We show favorable generalization across grid scales, with model pretrained on smaller grids improving performance on a larger grid.
+\item Hybrid Graph Architecture: We propose a novel architecture which integrates heterogeneous message passing, a scalable transformer, and physics-informed positional encoding.
+Our design overcomes the 'locality bottleneck' of standard GNNs, enabling accurate ACOPF predictions across grid sizes. \item Efficient N-1 Generalization: We develop an approach for robust N-1 generalization through targeted training on a small subset of high-impact contingencies, proving that exhaustive N-1 data generation is unnecessary for our topologically flexible model.
+We also show that our model is sufficient for accurate zero-shot prediction for a majority of N-1 contingencies. \item Size Generalization: We demonstrate that representations learnt on smaller, computationally "cheaper" grids can be effectively transferred to significantly larger systems (up to 2,000 buses) via fine-tuning.
+This offers a practical strategy to reduce the prohibitive data generation costs typically associated with large-scale grids.

-\end{enumerate} We also open-source our implementation and baselines.
-The rest of the paper is organized as follows: Section II describes our approach.
-Section III presents case studies.
-Section IV discusses results and limitations, and Section V concludes the paper.
+\end{enumerate} The rest of the paper is organized as follows: Section II describes our proposed model.
+Section III presents case studies and results.
+Section IV discusses the results and limitations, while Section V concludes the paper.